xcvL/HNCP/README.md

 `FilesSL` is a module for "display".

-"display" is the main program(Handwritten Number Calculator Program).
+`display` is the main program(Handwritten Number Calculator Program).

-CNN models are in the "models" folder.
+CNN models are in the `models` folder.

-Weights are in the "weights" foler.
+Weights are in the `weights` foler.

-Traning logs are in the "folds" folder.
+Traning logs are in the `folds` folder.

-"screenshot.png" is predict image.
+`screenshot.png` is predict image.